 - We will be so entertainingly helpful that you will think, “DANG, GIRLFRIEND!” and share that post with your friends on Facebook, Twitter, and other social sites, passing along hope to other exhausted parents.

-Last year over 5 million visitors walked through the Mighty Moms cyber-door. *gulp*
+Over 15 million visitors have walked through the Mighty Moms cyber-door since I started in 2007. *gulp*

 Did I run all those numbers again, to make sure?
 Yes.
 (Math and I aren’t friends.)

 Did I call my husband in a panic and tell him that I needed to “re-edit every article on this site because people are actually reading these things, and now the world knows just how crazy I am, and why didn’t you stop me from sharing my shoplifting story… And poo jokes!
 I told poo jokes!” ?

 Did the kids and I do some Gangham Style-ing in the living room?
 Abso-freaking-lutely.
 (Because the Taylors aren’t anything if but 15 years behind the times.)
 After the dance-off (Elena won, that girl is a Gangham goddess), came the tidal wave of “my gosh I’m drowning in work” stage.

 Reality is a cruel mistress.